 In the Religion and Spirituality Scholarly Concentration, medical students will be introduced to major spiritual traditions, spiritual concepts in health, and the ways they interact.
-These include religious traditions such as Buddhism, Christianity, Hinduism, Islam, Judaism, Sikhism, and also non-religious spiritual traditions such as feminist spirituality, western humanism, and secularism.
+These include religious traditions such as Buddhism, Christianity, Hinduism, Islam, Judaism, Sikhism, and non-religious spiritual traditions such as atheism.
 Spiritual concepts include personhood, belief, hope, meaning-making, compassion, cure/healing, and suffering.
 Course sessions will be led by a spiritually diverse faculty, with discussion of spiritual traditions preferentially led by leaders within those traditions.

 All coursework is offered virtually.
 Scholarly project locations vary by project.

 Curriculum and Timeline